DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

     <div>
       <h2 class="heading-m">Applications now closed</h2>

-      <p>Teaching internship applications are now closed.
+      <p>Applications for the Teaching Internships Programme in 2022 are now closed.
 Applications will reopen in early 2023.</p>

-      <p>If you’re interested in spending some time in a classroom, you can still get unpaid school experience.</p>
+      <p>If you’re interested in spending some time in a classroom, you can still get school experience.</p>

       <p><a class="button button--white" href="/train-to-be-a-teacher/get-school-experience">Get school <span>experience</span></a></p>
     </div>